 ‘Think of how stupid the average person is, and realise half of them are stupider than that.’
 American comedian George Carlin’s famous quote is focused on smarts, though it may just as well be focused on accomplishment, performance, success, happiness, wellness, or ultimate goodness.
 If we input and process the average, we output the average.
 If we were to shift Carlin’s context to wellness and universal aims like bonum, especially when mapped to the ideal of humanity’s aims for itself via AI, large datasets focused on quantity with ad hoc weightings become concerning.

-Even with a focus on ‘popular’ curated content, whether from specific submissions like WebText (Reddit links) or from general cultural indicators like OpenSubtitles (movies), any objective of gathering generally popular content—with humanity’s extensive history of stupidity—should not be the aim.
+Even with a focus on ‘popular’ curated content, whether from specific submissions like WebText (Reddit links) or from general cultural indicators like OpenSubtitles (movies), any objective of gathering generally popular content—with humanity’s extensive history of stupidity—is a limited aim.

 A new way

-Let me propose a view of data that shifts away from general popularity, and instead replaces it with bonum via proven quality, lower controversy (as much as reasonably possible), and consistent messaging.
+Let me propose a view of data that shifts away from general popularity, and instead replaces it with bonum.
 This is not a proposal for Artificial Specific Intelligence focused just on personal development, but a proposal for all ongoing language model development, and for Artificial General Intelligence.

 Lower controversy.
 As of 2021, major papers on modern language models include sections analysing the current view of social justice issues covering race, gender, and other factors.
 By excluding controversial sources like 4chan, Youtube comments, and other social media traps, the data researchers have already moved to reduce controversy and increase bonum to an extent (perhaps accidentally, and without using that term) by making a broad elimination of undesirable content.
 This can and must be furthered.